dante4rt/Discord-Chat-Bot/README.md

 ## Usage
 - Clone the repository.
 - Install dependencies using `npm install`.
+- Make a new file called `.env` and copy the code from `.env.example` into it.
 - Configure the bot by running the script and providing necessary information.
 - Run the bot using `node index.js`.